top of page

 Northlea United Healing Forest

-Northlea United Church, Toronto, Ontario Established in 2023 In June 2023, Northlea United Church reached an important milestone.
-An outdoor Ceremony of Dedication was held and Northlea officially became a Healing Forest.
-Our pine tree forest, with its Pine Gallery was dedicated as “a place for healing, learning, sharing, and reflection about Canada’s history and the legacy of Indian residential schools.”
+Northlea United Church, Toronto, Ontario Established in 2023 In 2023, Northlea reached an important milestone.
+On June 17, an outdoor Ceremony of Dedication was held and Northlea officially became part of the National Healing Forests Initiative.
+Our pine tree forest, with its Pine Gallery – where we’ve learned about Orange Shirt Day and “Every Child Matters”, the Sixties Scoop, Missing and Murdered Indigenous Women and Girls, and the Doctrine of Discovery – was dedicated as “a place for healing, learning, sharing, and reflection about Canada’s history and the legacy of Indian residential schools.”
 Social and environmental justice advocate and founder of Msit No’kmaq, Carolynne Crawley accompanied us on this journey.
 In the early spring in two webinars, she shared Indigenous knowledge and stories; and on June 17th, she explained and led a smudging ceremony and shared Indigenous wisdom about gifts from the earth including from pine trees and other forest beings.
 A National Healing Forests plaque has been mounted beside the church walkway, under the pines, on an old pine tree stump – a reminder of the ongoing need to nurture the land and its trees as they age and experience extreme weather.
 In acknowledging the land that our church is built on, its towering pine trees and our responsibility for them, our pine forest has become a place for learning and reflection.
 We invite everyone who uses our church and everyone passing by it to linger in our Healing Forest, to connect and experience the earth in “the spirit of reconciliation, healing, shared understanding and respect.”
 May the Northlea Healing Forest help us all rekindle love and respect for one another and for nature.

 bottom of page